-If your college asks for more information, then you may have to fax or send your fee waiver form or whatever else they ask for.
+If your college asks for more information, then you might have to fax or send your fee waiver form or whatever else they ask for.

 How to Use College Board Waivers

-If you're applying by mail or if the college asks for an original hard copy, then you'll want to send this signed form along with your application.
+If you're applying by mail or if the college asks for an original hard copy, you'll want to send this signed form along with your application.